 There are many ways to design sign up and login forms.
-Most designers are familiar with the conventional ways.
-But understanding and applying a few innovative techniques could make your forms simpler and more efficient to fill out.
+Most designers are only familiar with the conventional ways.
+Applying a few innovative techniques can make your form simpler to fill out.

 Simplifying Sign Up